-3.2.2 Intel[•] RAID Web Console 2
+3.2.2 Intel® RAID Web Console 2

-The Intel[®] RAID Web Console 2 utility runs within the operating system.
-It is Java GUI-based and enables the user to easily configure the RAID controller, disk drives, battery backup module, and other storage related devices connected to the RAID controller or embedded on the server board.
+The Intel® RAID Web Console 2 utility runs within the operating system.
+It is Java GUI-based and enables the user to easily configure the RAID controller, disk drives, and other storage related devices connected to the RAID controller or embedded on the server board.

-The utility is used the most easily with a mouse, and standard right and left mouse clicks are functional based on the operating system mouse configuration.
+The utility supports the use of a mouse, and standard right and left mouse clicks are functional based on the operating system mouse configuration.

-The Intel® RAID Web Console 2 includes a Configuration Wizard that simplifies the process of creating disk arrays and virtual drives.
-Within the Configuration Wizard, the user can select from several options:
+The RAID Web Console 2 includes a Configuration Wizard that simplifies the process of creating disk arrays and logical drives.
+In the Configuration Wizard several options are available:

-- The Auto Configuration mode automatically creates the best possible configuration based on options configurable with available hardware. - The Guided Configuration mode asks brief questions about the configuration, and then creates the configuration based on the answers provided. - The Manual Configuration mode provides complete control over all aspects of the storage configuration.
+- Auto Configuration mode: Automatically creates the best possible configuration based on the available hardware. - Guided Configuration mode: Asks brief questions and then creates the configuration based on the answers provided. - Manual Configuration mode: Provides complete control over all aspects of the storage configuration.